tsundoku/tsundoku.github.io/README.md

 A - older tools were in Python and Tk

 Q - *what were the last projects that you worked on alone?*
-A - an assortment of data tools in C# and Python
+A - making data tools in C# and Python
+A - writing an information security policy for humans

 Q - *and the last projects that you worked on in a team?*
-A - making or maintaining web service libraries and message queue libraries that are then use by other people in the team
+A - making and maintaining web service and message queue libraries that are used by other people in the team

 Q - *how big is the software team?*
 A - 4 people when I started, 8 people now